 [see_also id=”186304″][/see_also]

 Beyond year 3 I wasn’t able to come up with a lot of good data, though that data certainly exists.
-My hypothesis is there is another sharp drop in a bike’s value once it gets beyond a certain age due to the obsolescence of parts or technologies.
+My hypothesis is there is another sharp drop in a bike’s value once it gets beyond a certain age due to the obsolescence of parts or technologies, and the fact that the bike has likely seen significant wear and tear in that time.

 Caveats